-- To expose the RIT community to discerning diversity issues regarding changing populations in the RIT community, their respective careers and the world.
+- Expose the RIT community to discerning diversity issues regarding changing populations in the RIT community, their respective careers and the world.

-- To use theater, film and performing arts as a vehicle to educate, motivate and address sociological, psychological and cultural diversity issues that can enhance the community’s capacity to recognize the most basic and common elements of humanity that bind us together.
+- Present theatre, film and performing arts as a vehicle to educate, motivate and address sociological, psychological and cultural diversity issues that can enhance the community’s capacity to recognize the most basic and common elements of humanity that bind us together.

-- To help participants elevate their level of thinking regarding the complexities of diversity issues, social justice and community standards.
+- Elevate participant knowledge regarding the complexities of diversity issues, social justice, equity and community standards.